boxine/bx_django_utils/bx_django_utils/feature_flags/README.md

 ## Performance considerations

-By default, each time the flags state is evaluated (e.g. when calling `foo_feature_flag.is_enabled()`), the flag state is fetched from the underlying storage.
+By default, each time the flags state is evaluated (e.g. when calling `foo_feature_flag.is_enabled()`), the flag state is fetched from the database.
 This may cause poor performance in hot code paths.
 You can limit this evaluation to once per n seconds by passing the `cache_duration=timedelta(seconds=n)` argument to the `FeatureFlag` constructor.